aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "A friendly suggestion here.
+I feel that the tutorials can be improved a little bit by giving more focus to tutorials 11-14.
+They were rushed through in the last 2 weeks and given that they consist of such important topics, I feel they should be emphasized on more rather than giving so much time to differentiation and integration in multiple variables.
+Hope you take this into consideration.
+Good going with the website, it's really helpful.
+Thanks for everything :)"
+> \- Batman

+Hey, I can see where you're coming from.
+I hope you entered this in your course feedback as I have no control over how these things go but raising this issue there may make a difference.
+As for the last part, you're most welcome :)

+---

 > "Thanks a lot for this!
 Really helped me (especially considering my TA doesn't explain concepts well).
 >
 > Also, a small typo.
 In the last question of week 10 slides(Sheet 7, Q10), it's written maximize instead of minimize."